thiago-a-souza/MongoDB/6-Data Modeling.md

   { "_id" : 1, "name" : "açaí" }
 ```

-Unless an index specifies a collation, indexes created will inherit the collation from the collection.
-These different settings influence how queries are executed.
+Unless an index specifies a collation, indexes created inherit the collation from the collection.
+These different settings influence how CRUD operations are performed.
 For an index scan, *find()* or *sort()* should use indexes with the same configuration, otherwise the collation must be explicitly declared.
 To avoid an in-memory sort, *sort()* should use indexes with the same collation of the source collection or a different collation must be declared.
 Tipically, duplicate indexes are not allowed, but if they have different collations they can be created using a provided name.
+Finally, a collection scan is performed if there's no matching index collaction.

 ```